 For purposes of this requirement, a retail company is defined as a domestic or foreign company primarily engaged in activities that, in accordance with the NAICS, United States Manual, United States Office of Management and Budget, 1997 Edition, would be included in Sectors 44-45.

-A retail company is required to apportion its income using a single sales factor method of apportionment for taxable years beginning on and after July 1, 2015.
+A retail company is required to apportion its income using a single sales factor method of apportionment.